MachineLemonade/docs/v0.11/ee-metrics.md

 ---
-title: "Metrics"
+title: "Metrics in Astronomer Enterprise"
-description: "Metrics in Astronomer Enterprise."
+description: "Get a single-pane view into the health of your deployments with Grafana dashboards."
 date: 2018-10-12T00:00:00.000Z
 slug: "ee-metrics"
 ---